ironhack-labs/lab-ironbeers/README.md

 ## Iteration 5 - Beer Partial

-Since each beer will be displayed in the same way, you should create a partial for display each beer.
+Since each beer will be displayed in the same way, you should create a partial to display each beer.
 First, we need to register where our `partials` will be located.
 So you need to add the following code to the `app.js` file:

 ```javascript
 hbs.registerPartials(__dirname + '/views/partials')